gcuddy/portfolio/src/content/notes/2020-01-22-The-Pitfalls-and-Transcendences-of-Minimalism,-and-the-Potentials-of-Maximalism.md

 ---
 title: The Cult of Minimalism
 slug: minimalism
+description: >-
-description: Minimalism as an artistic genre can lead to transcendence.
+  Minimalism as an artistic genre can lead to transcendence.
 But its rise as an aesthetic language is more troubling.
 image: /images/Airspace.jpg
+pubDate: '2020-01-22'
 ---

 ![Airspace](/images/Airspace.jpg)